zmitchell/tinkering.xyz/content/fmo-optimization-story.md

 - 87.5% `make_stick_spectrum`
 - 10% `make_broadened_spectrum`

 The takeaway here is that `make_stick_spectrum` dominates the execution time.
-Note that this is *after* I made some optimizations several weeks ago, so imagine how much more skewed towards `make_stick_spectrum` it would be if I had done this weeks ago!
+Note that this is *after* I made some optimizations several weeks ago, so imagine how much more skewed towards `make_stick_spectrum` it would be if I had done this back then!

 {% details(summary="Aside: NumPy isn't always fast!") %}
 It turns out that NumPy's cross product function `np.cross` is very slow for small arrays, 10x slower than computing it manually: